silasdavis/bosmarmot/README.md

 ls $HOME/.monax/keys/data
 ```

 will show you the existing keys that the `monax-keys server` can use to sign transactions.
+In this example, signing happens under-the-hood.

 ## Run Burrow